mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_readme.rst

 * The master branch will be tagged with the old version.
 * The draft branch is first double checked that it has updated version number and updated epub cover.

-The ``draft`` branch will not be merged until the day before a release to keep the pages in tact for long enough.
+The ``draft`` branch will not be merged until the day before a release to keep the pages intact for long enough.

 Each release will have a version of the epub uploaded as part of the release process.
 ..
 Where do we get the POT files from?
 Even the translated versions?